EsmaeilNourani/lifestylefactors-entities-annotation-docs/relations.md

 2. “Is believed” should be annotated.

     "Air pollutants are believed to induce or exacerbate a range of inflammatory diseases (atopic dermatitis..."

-3. Expression like "limited evidence" should be annotated.
-However, do not annotate when there are mentions of inconsistent evidence.
+3. In cases where "Limited/Weak/Poor/Little evidence" is mentioned → Judge the author’s intention: If the author implies that the evidence is inadequate, do not annotate.
+In the opposite case, annotate.

     "Results provide limited evidence for an association of early-life mobile source air pollution with childhood asthma incidence ..."
 4. Animal experiments should be annotated, as they are supposed to be a model for a human disease.